pedrom34/TutoAsus/Readme.md

 >![Redirections Ovh 4](https://i.imgur.com/Unx2Kjl.png)

 It is also possible to create a wildcard redirect.
-Just delete the existing CNAME redirections if there are any, then add a CNAME entry in the DNS zone from \*.pouet.fr to pouet.fr
+Just delete the existing CNAME redirections if there are any, and then add a CNAME entry in the DNS zone from \*.pouet.fr to pouet.fr

 >![Redirection Ovh 5](https://i.imgur.com/0II2GZY.png)